 When our asset classes are selected and weighted, we run probability studies to determine levels of investment returns and volatility over a ten-year time horizon.
 Then, on an ongoing basis, we monitor the portfolio and re-balance to targeted asset class allocations.

 Our clients’ investment portfolios are built with exchange traded funds, mutual funds, individual bonds, and limited individual stocks.
-Each asset is screened by our Investment Committee and objectively selected.
+Each asset is screened by our Wealth Managers and are objectively selected.
 That is, we do not receive any compensation from the managers we select.
 We receive no commissions or incentives.

 The fastest growing part of our service models includes the management of assets within 401k plans that are held at an employer’s custodian (e.g. Fidelity, Vanguard).
 First, we assist with the asset allocation decision to be consistent with our clients’ investment plan.
 Then, we help with specific fund selection, whether the choices be few or extensive.
 We review the plans to make re-balancing and/or asset replacement decisions.